june4m/aws-internship-report-SE182968/content/1-Worklog/1.4-Week4/_index.md

 ### Week 4 Goals:

-- Connect and get to know members of the First Cloud Journey.
-- Understand basic AWS services, how to use the Console & CLI.

 ### Tasks to be implemented this week:

-# Week 4 – Mastering Object Storage: Amazon S3, Data Migration & Disaster Recovery Strategies

 | Day   | Task                                                                                                                                                                                                                                                                                                                                     | Start Date | Completion Date | Reference |
 | :---- | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :--------- | :-------------- | :-------- |